How Much Will It Cost Me?

 While reviewing park model listings and sales we notice quite a difference in prices from park to park. similar units would be priced as much as double from one park to the next one down the street.
 Its like they were in different cities.

 What tends to happen is that each park is almost its own marketplace.
 If there are a lot of units for sale in that park then prices are lower.
 If few for sale then prices are higher.

 What tends to happen is that each park is almost its own marketplace.
 This happens because of the limitation and expense of moving a unit from one park to another.
 And of course some parks are just more popular than others ... supply and demand at play.

 This Market is Different

 The marketplace for park model trailers in RV Resort Parks is 'different' than the traditional real estate market.
-The owners are far less likely to face financial problems than the general working population and to most of them this is not their permanent home.
+The owners are far less likely to face financial problems than the general working population and to most of them this is not their primary/permanent home.

 They are also not faced with mortgage problems and potential foreclosures.
-In most cases the motivation to sell their unit has little to do with 'needing the money', they can more afford to 'wait it out'.
+In most cases the motivation to sell their unit has little to do with 'needing the money'.
+Often the decision to sell is simply health related.

 As a result ... prices do not tend to follow the traditional housing market.
 It is unique to this segment of society.